stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 to resolve the abstract dependencies written there into something concrete it can install.

-**What about eggs? easy install? .egg-info directories**
+**What about eggs? easy install? .egg-info directories? distribute? virtualenv (not venv)? zc.buildout? bento?**

 Forget them.
-They are legacy.
-Always build wheels for your binary distributions.
+They are either legacy, forks, or attempts that went nowhere.

 **What's with Wheels?**